Welcoming a new baby is one of the most exciting and stressful times in

 Confirmations occur in each individual parish during the Bishop’s Visitation in order to welcome Confirmands into the community of the parish itself.
 Visitations occur on an 18 month cycle.
 For those who are unable to be confirmed on the date of the Bishop's visit to Emmanuel, there are services at Christ Church Cathedral during Easter that provide alternative dates.

 Anyone who has been through the Rite 13 program on Sunday mornings with the Jr. High is eligible for confirmation.
-If you have any questions or already know youwould like to be confirmed, please contact Kevin Williams at (314) 961-2393 or kwilliams@emmanuelepiscopal.org.
+If you have any questions or already know you would like to be confirmed, please contact Kevin Williams at (314) 961-2393 or kwilliams@emmanuelepiscopal.org.

 Marriage

-Arrangements having to do with the ceremony itself are coordinated through the Wedding Committee chairperson, Mrs. Barbara Russell (962-0904).
+Arrangements having to do with the ceremony itself are coordinated through the Wedding Committee chairperson, Barbara Russell (962-0904).